TheKiromen/Material-Structure-Simulation/README.md

 # Material Structure Simulation

-Plugin for [ABAQUS](https://solidexpert.com/programy/abaqus/) written using Python and Abaqus dialog builder.
+Plugin for [ABAQUS](https://solidexpert.com/programy/abaqus/) written using Python and PySimpleGUI.
 Generates grain microstructure for steel-like materials using Cellular Automata and Monte Carlo methods.
+Then exports generated structure as a mesh for simulation purposes in Abaqus Software.

 ## Features